- Dual Undergraduate Degree Options

 - Switzerland: Zurich University of Applied Sciences (ZHAW)

 Illinois Institute of Technology is a member of the Global Engineering Education Exchange (GE3), allowing engineering and computer science majors to study abroad under the one-for-one exchange model at one of 30 other institutions in addition to those listed above.

 Partner University Visiting Programs

 Illinois Institute of Technology has direct visiting student agreements with more than 30 partner universities around the world.
 A student takes courses at a foreign institution alongside students from the host country.
-Students earn IIT transfer credit with a passing grade.
+Students earn Illinois Tech transfer credit with a passing grade.
 However, no tuition is paid to the university for the term abroad, though a student may pay certain fees, such as a health insurance fee.
 Tuition, fees, and housing are typically paid to the host partner university, and students must also budget for airfare, meals, books and supplies, and independent travel.